HnarimanH/HnarimanH/README.md

 ## 📂 Projects
 Here are some of my recent projects:
-- [Expense Tracker App](https://github.com/HnarimanH/ExpenseTracker) - A Python app to manage your expenses.
+- [Expense Tracker App](https://github.com/HnarimanH/Finance_app) - A Python app to manage your expenses.
-- [Blog App](https://github.com/Nariman/BlogApp) - A simple blog app built with Django, featuring user authentication and CRUD functionality.